So, you are here because everyone keeps telling you that things like

 - I don't have emacs installed (I can't stand the thing).
 I use "kate" and "vim" instead.
 If you don't have Emacs installed, edit the above source to the name of your favorite text editor.

-- To escape emacs if you don't know how, press Ctrl-X, then Ctrl-C.
+- To escape emacs if you don't know how, press

 - Before running your program, you'll have to make sure that the PATH includes the current directory.
 For bash users, type: